NREL/infrasys/docs/explanation/time_series.md

 appropriate for calendar-aware durations such as months or years, which do not have a fixed number of days.

-Internally, all durations—regardless of whether they are specified using `timedelta` or `relativedelta`—are normalized and serialized into a strict [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601#Durations).
+Internally, all durations, regardless of whether they are specified using `timedelta` or `relativedelta`, are normalized and serialized into a strict [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601#Durations).
 This provides a consistent and standardized representation of durations across the system, ensuring compatibility and simplifying transport,